-The central objective of the DMACC Mortuary Science Program is to educate students in every phase of funeral service to prepare the Graduates for entry-level employment in funeral service.
+The central objective of the DMACC Mortuary Science Program is to educate students in every phase of funeral service and thus prepare the Graduates for entry-level employment in funeral service.

-In support of this objective, the Mortuary Science Program has adopted the following Competencies (Objectives):
+In support of this objective, the Mortuary Science Program has adopted the following competencies (learning outcomes):

 Upon completion of the Mortuary Science or Funeral Services program, the graduate will be able to:

 - Explain the importance of funeral service professionals in developing relationships with the families and communities they serve.

 - Identify standards of ethical conduct in funeral service practice.

 - Interpret how federal, state, and local laws apply to funeral service in order to ensure compliance.

 - Apply principles of public health and safety in the handling and preparation of human remains.